HistoryAtState/frus-not-yet-reviewed/README.md

 2. Index and intra-series cross-references
 3. Tagging of tables, document openers, and other stylistic features

-Once our staff begin review on a volume, it is deleted from this repository and moved into a branch of the main [FRUS repository](https://github.com/HistoryAtState/frus).
+Once our staff begin review on a volume, it is deleted from this repository and moved into a branch of the main [FRUS repository](https://github.com/HistoryAtState/frus) for review in preparation for a quarterly release.